Selling a House in Toronto: Pricing Strategy, Offer Dates, and Bully Offers | Own In Toronto

 Bully Offers (Pre-Emptive Offers)

 A bully offer is submitted by a buyer before the scheduled offer date, usually at a price high enough to make you want to accept without waiting for competing offers.
-As the seller, you have three options: ignore it and proceed as planned, accept it if the terms are strong enough, or notify all registered buyers that a pre-emptive offer has been received and give everyone a short window (typically one to two hours) to submit their own.
+As the seller, you have three options: ignore it and proceed as planned; accept it if the terms are strong enough; or notify all registered buyers that a bully offer has been received and give everyone a short window (typically one to two hours) to submit their own.
 There is no obligation to accept a bully offer.
 If you do accept, you may leave competing offers on the table.
 If you ignore it, the buyer may walk away or show up on offer night at a lower price.
+The decision depends on the strength of the offer and your agent's read of the current buyer pool.

 📋